mczernin/webcap/documentation/rest_api.md

 ### Usage (Server Side):

     $ export PORT=1234          // set the HTTP port that the server listens
+                                // (can be left undefined, default:5000)
     $ export KEY=secretkey      // set the key necessary to use the REST API
+                                // (can be left undefined)
-    $ nodejs src/webcap-server.js     // start the REST API server
+    $ nodejs webcap-server.js     // start the REST API server

 ### Usage (Client Side):

     HTTP POST http://example.com/webcap
-    Body: <json>
+    Body: json

-`<json>` JSON-encoded parameters (key:value).
-Available parameters are the same as in the command line tool.
-Except this REST API accepts one additional parameter:
+`json` JSON-encoded parameters (key:value).
+Available parameters are the same as in the command line tool, except the REST API accepts one additional parameter:

-`"KEY"` (str) — The key specified when starting the server.
+`"key"` (str) — The key specified when starting the server.

 ### HTTP Response Code: